Alexander the Great: A Multiple-Choice Quiz and Study Guide for Students and Homeschoolers

 A multiple-choice quiz and study guide on the American Civil War.
 Designed to aid homeschoolers and all students studying American History.
 Find out how much you REALLY know about the Civil War.

 - Chemical Symbols on the Periodic Table of the Elemen...

 This is a Hubpages free multiple-choice quiz on the chemical symbols on the Periodic Table of the Elements.
 Homeschoolers, high school students and trivia buffs should find this quiz interesting and helpful.
 Good luck!

 More by this Author

-- 0Psychology of Stress and Health: A Multiple-Choice Quiz for Students and Homeschoolers Preparing for College
+- 0Chemical Symbols on the Periodic Table of the Elements: A Multiple-Choice Quiz for Students and Homeschoolers

 This is a quiz on World War II designed to aid all students studying the war.
 Homeschooled students should find this particularly helpful, along with trivia buffs interested in our nation's wars throughout history.